Lighting and Rendering / 3ds Max

 Use modified (or "bent") normals to sample the environment instead of the original ones.
 The modified normals represent the least occluded direction and make environment lighting a bit more realistic.

-For usage example, check out the Ambient Occlusion demo (also available in the Asset Store).
+For usage example, check out the Ambient Occlusion demo (source files available in the Asset Store).

 Outline Rendering